programmatom/TreeLib/index.md

 What's in TreeLib?
 ---
 TreeLib provides three self-balancing binary tree implementations ([Red-Black][1], [AVL][2], and [Splay][3]), optionally augmented with rank information.
 Each tree specialization can be configured as a key collection or a collection of key-value pairs.
 Rank information provides the ability to quickly compute distribution information at any time (e.g. median or Nth percentile), as well as providing the basis for sparse collections and range mappings.
+There is also [TreeLibUtil](#whats-in-treelibutil) which provides `HugeList<>`, a substitute for `List<>` that supports fast insertion and deletion on very large lists.

 The source code is written in C# and the assemblies will work with any .NET language.